Fundraising Ideas That Don't Require Getting Naked

 One of the keys to selecting the right fundraiser is to know its purpose.
 If you are trying to raise funds for equine rescue, you know that most of your supporters will be horse lovers so choose something they will be interested in like riding crops or hats.
 If you are raising funds to help children, the focus should be oriented towards children, parents, and caregivers—perhaps value packs of toys and beverage carry mugs for adults.

-The right fundraising campaign should be fun, easy, and profitable to your business or organization.
+The right fundraising campaign should be fun, easy, and profitable for your business or organization.
 If you are fortunate enough to have a posse of volunteers ready to help, your options can include community-based events in addition to selling products.

 In addition to the usual car washes, your volunteers can sell products to family and friends.
 You can even station volunteers outside your local bank, pharmacy, and other heavily trafficked spots.
 Just be sure to check with your local authorities to see if you need a permit to do this.